-The cost per lead fluctuates drastically during the year and has some of the biggest peaks and valleys of any charts in this post.
-We see highs of around $153.48 for leads during peak advertising seasons, and around $51.16 after that season ends.
+The cost per lead fluctuates drastically during the year and has some of the biggest peaks and valleys of any chart in this post.
+We see highs of around $153.48 for leads during peak advertising seasons and around $51.16 after that season ends.

 We broke this data up into quarters for a view of how the year performs overall: